 Free (Donations accepted)

-The Festival of Lights at Jimmy Nash City Park, 360 N. Home Ave. in Martinsville, has become a holiday tradition in Morgan County and is free though donations are welcomed.
+The Winter Wonderland Festival of Lights at Jimmy Nash City Park in Martinsville has become a holiday tradition in Morgan County.
+It is free though donations are welcomed.
 Look for Santa as you leave to find the donation box.

-I would also highly recommend heading up to the square and checking out the shops there particularly the Martinsville Candy Kitchen, 46.
-N. Main St., where they do make candy canes onsite but you should call to find out when.
+I would also highly recommend heading up to the square and checking out the shops there particularly the Martinsville Candy Kitchen where they do make candy canes onsite but you should call to find out when.

 Distance from Danville: 30 miles